Aiswarya-prasad/Publication_Baud_metaG_NvsF_2022/README.md

-Scripts for the "Turnover of strain-level diversity modulates functional traits in the honeybee gut microbiome between nurses and foragers" manuscript
+Scripts for the "Turnover of strain-level diversity modulates functional traits in the honeybee gut microbiome between nurses and foragers" manuscript available as pre-print [here](https://doi.org/10.1101/2022.12.29.522137).

 # Pre-requisites